ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/create.md

 ```
 For more on scatter-loading, see this [learning path](/learning-paths/embedded/bare-metal).

-We are now ready to build our example.
+You are now ready to build your example.

 ## Comments for Arm Development Studio users
 * Add required CMSIS-Packs via the `CMSIS Pack Manager` perspective.